Sabrina Palie

 Sabrina Palie (born 23 July 1981) is a French basketball player.
 She was born in Oullins, France.

-Palie plays for club Villeneuve d'Ascq of the LFB, the top women's basketball league in France.
+Palie plays for club Villeneuve D'Ascq Lille Metropole|Villeneuve d'Ascq of the LFB, the top women's basketball league in France.
 She has played for other teams, including: Challes (France), Napoli BK (Italy), Aix-en-Provence (France), Union Hainaut (France), and Priolo (Italy).